rlauer6/autoconf-template-perl/README.md

 contains, among other things a collection of useful tools for creating _autoconfiscated_ Perl based projects.
-If you are on a system that uses the Redhat Package Manager, you can also use the `.spec` file in this project to create rpms.
+If you are on a system that uses the Redhat Package Manager, you can also use the `.spec` file in this project to create an rpm for your project.

 > I guess the fancy word I learned working with one of my employers for frameworks
 > like this is __accelerator__.